 My research indicates that Paul McCartney was replaceed in late August 1966.
 I am confident it was Paul during the 19 August 1966 Memphis interview and in Seattle on August 25.
-"Paul" seems different during the 28 August 1966 LA interview.
-In the 28 August interview, "Paul" keeps putting his hand up to his face as though to casually hide it, as though self conscious and maybe trying to prevent anyone from noticing subtle differences between him and Paul.
+"Paul" seems different during the 28 August, 1966 LA interview.
+In that interview, "Paul" keeps putting his hand up to his face as though to casually hide it, as though self conscious and maybe trying to prevent anyone from noticing subtle differences between him and Paul.
 Is the Paul of August 28 just a Paul impersonator?
 Granted, he does a great job of impersonating Paul, but if you watch these clips carefully, you will probably pick up on differences.
 I believe it is, in fact, a double on August 28, 1966.
 Therefore, I believe that the timeframe for Paul's replacement is sometime between August 19, 1966 and August 28, 1966.

 August 19, 1966 - Paul in Memphis

 Aug 28, 1966 - is this Faul?

 Faul on the left (Aug.
 29, 1966) vs. Paul on the right:

 Paul (left) vs. Faul (middle and right):